 If you'd like to try oil pulling with coconut oil, you can buy some all-purpose organic, extra-virgin coconut oil like this one from Sevenhills Wholefoods.
 This coconut oil is suitable for teeth pulling as well as for all kinds of cooking and beauty uses, so it's worth investing in a large jar.

 If you're really a purist and want to use sesame oil as is used in Ayurvedic practices, then this organic sesame seed oil from Naissance may be the product for you.

-You can also purchase an oil made specifically for oil pulling, like this oil pulling mouthwash from Georganics.
+You can also purchase an oil made specifically for oil pulling, like this mouthwash from Georganics.
 This product is made from coconut oil blended with spearmint oil and activated charcoal, another ingredient known for its natural whitening properties.

 The charcoal adds a slightly abrasive texture to the oil, so the recommended usage time is 5-20 minutes.
 Many people find the minty taste far more pleasant than putting raw coconut oil in their mouths.

 Oil pulling is not a practice that is backed up by tons of modern science.
 However, it is an ancient practice that comes from Ayurvedic medicine in India and has many supposed benefits.

 Those who have added oil pulling to their oral hygiene routine claim that its benefits include whiter teeth and an overall healthier mouth with less harmful bacteria.
 If you do want to try it, be sure to not swallow the oil, and always use oil that is edible and preferably organic as well.
 And the most important thing to keep in mind—don't use it to replace daily brushing and flossing!

 What time of day should I oil pull?